jeppestaerk/alfred-show-network-info/readme.md

 ## Highlights

-- See own local-, public-, and gateway ip address.
+- See local-, public-, and gateway ip address.
 - Scan and list all devices on local network.
 - Copy ip to clipboard.
 - Open ip in browser.